The Centennial Institute is a legacy initiative created by The Foundation to celebrate its 100th anniversary.

 Primarily supporting the study of Canadian and Indigenous history with a Winnipeg and Manitoba focus, its mandate is to enrich the study of history with particular interest in human rights and the evolution of civil society.

-More than ten graduate level scholarships are already in place.
+There are 17 graduate level scholarships already in place.
 The Centennial Institute endowment fund will provide on-going discretionary revenues to support related projects.

 - About the Centennial Institute [PDF], includes: